 Neuromuscular system disorders affect nerves and muscles.
-The most common disorders are Amyotrophic Lateral Sclerosis (ALS) and Muscular Dystrophy.
+Muscular dystrophy, ALS and related muscle-debilitating diseases take away physical strength, independence and life.
+Learn more about the most common disorders; Amyotrophic Lateral Sclerosis (ALS) and Muscular Dystrophy.

 The initial symptoms of ALS can be quite varied in different people.
 One person may have trouble grasping a pen or lifting a coffee cup, while another person may experience a change in vocal pitch when speaking.
 ALS is typically a disease that involves a gradual onset.

 Gradual onset, painless, progressive muscle weakness is the most common initial symptom in ALS.
 Other early symptoms vary but can include tripping, dropping things, abnormal fatigue of the arms and/or legs, slurred speech, muscle cramps and twitches, and/or uncontrollable periods of laughing or crying.